 The minimum depth of concrete is 150mm for private ways serving 5-10 household units.

 Concrete is to be placed on a sub-base of 75mm of compacted GAP 20 on a compacted subgrade with CBR ≥10.
-For subgrade criteria <10 CBR, subgrade improvements are to be made to bring the subgrade strength up to a CBR or 10.
+For subgrade criteria <15 CBR, subgrade improvements are to be made to bring the subgrade strength up to a CBR of 15.

 Other